AvidlyTM/ATM-Teleporter/README.md

 Just add the enter and exit coordinates!

 # Installation
-Throw it into your resources folder
+Put it in your "resources" folder
-Add ensure ATM-Teleporter to your server.cfg
+Add "ensure ATM-Teleporter" to your "server.cfg"

 # NOTE
 Dependency Standalone